globe-and-citizen/layer8-middleware/.github/pull_request_template.md

----
-name: Generic PR Template
+## Description

-about: A test suite of simple manual tests to ensure functionality is preserved.
+## A test suite of simple manual tests to ensure functionality is preserved.
-title: ''
-labels: ''
-assignees: ''

----

 SECTION 1: WEVE GOT POEMS (http://localhost:5173/)
 [ ] Log in with 'tester' / '1234'